GigahexHQ/blog-website/blog/2020-07-09-why-we-are-building-gigahex.md

 ## Being responsible

-So were these reasons enough to push me to become a full stack co-founder from a Spark developer.
+So were these reasons enough to push me to become a full stack co-founder from a Spark developer?
 Obviously not.

 I would like to take the responsibility of every penny spent on these massive clusters, running analytics jobs.
 And this was the most important reason to bootstrap this project so that each developer can know how much of resources their job is using and eliminate the wastage all together.
 We both are hell bent on eliminating the wastage of clusters and save cost for all the enterprises.